GetStream/stream-doctrine/README.md

 ### PHP compatibility

-Current releases require PHP `5.6` or higher, and depend on `doctrine/orm` version `2.5` or higher.
+Current releases require PHP `7.3` or higher, and depend on `doctrine/orm` version `2.5` or higher.

-See the [Travis configuration](.travis.yml) for details of how it is built and tested against different PHP versions.
+See the [GitHub build configuration](./.github/workflows) for details of how it is built and tested against different PHP versions.

 ## GetStream.io Dashboard